 Cuisine technique: cleaning and filleting a round fish

-How to clean and fillet a round fish by Le Cordon Bleu Chefs
+How to clean and fillet a round fish by Le Cordon Bleu Master Chefs

-In this series of videos, our Chefs are sharing some of the classic French techniques we teach to more than 20,000 students on our programmes around the world each year.
-Next in the series, we show you how to properly clean and fillet a round fish.
+In this series of videos, our chefs are sharing some of the classic French techniques we teach to more than 20,000 students on our programmes around the world each year.
+In the below video we show you how to properly clean and fillet a round fish.

 Cleaning and filleting a fish is something any aspiring cuisine Chef needs to know.
 Once perfected, you can use this technique to fillet any round fish with ease.